ParasSolanki/To-Do-List/README.md

 # To-Do-List

-In this GUI (Graphical User Interface) you can add your daily To-Do Task and you can also set reminder for your To-Do task.
+In this GUI (Graphical User Interface) you can add your daily To-Do Task and you can also set reminders for your To-Do task.

-You can also save your To-Do task in your PC.
+You can also save your To-Do task on your PC or on your laptop.